codemonger-io/codemonger/zola/content/blog/0009-mapbox-collision-boxes/index.md

 +++
 title = "Dealing with Mapbox hidden symbols (1.
-Collision box)" description = "About development of a library that deals with Mapbox hidden symbols" date = 2022-08-20 draft = false
+Collision box)" description = "Series: About development of a library that deals with Mapbox hidden symbols" date = 2022-08-20 draft = false
 [extra]